On the $k$-torsion of the module of differentials of order $n$ of hypersurfaces: A characterization of -torsion freeness

 Our first goal is to describe the support of the module $\Ext^1_{R}(\Omk,R)$ in terms of the singular locus of $R$.
 First we need the following criterion of regularity for hypersurfaces in terms of the module of differentials of high order.

 \begin{prop} Let $\p\in W$.
-Then $\Ap$ is a regular ring if and only if $\Oma$ is a free $\Ap$-module of rank $L-1$, where $L=\binom{s-1+n}{s-1}$. \end{prop} \begin{proof} If $\p$ is a maximal ideal, this was proved in \cite[Theorem 3.1]{BD}.
-Assume that $\p$ is a prime ideal.
+Then $\Ap$ is a regular ring if and only if $\Oma$ is a free $\Ap$-module.
+In addition, in this case the rank of $\Oma$ is $L-1$, where $L=\binom{s-1+n}{s-1}$. \end{prop} \begin{proof} The ``only if" part is well-known and holds in full generality (see, for instance, \cite[Section 4.2]{LT}).
+We include the proof here for the sake of completeness.